emews/emews-project-creator/README.md

 ### EQPy ###

-The EQPy template creates a workflow that uses emews queues for Python (EQ/Py) to run an application using input parameters provided by a Python model exploration (ME) algorithm.
+The EQPy template creates a workflow that uses EMEWS Queues for Python (EQPy) to run an application using input parameters provided by a Python model exploration (ME) algorithm.
 The workflow will start the Python ME which then iteratively provides json format input parameters for model